 The University of Georgia is the oldest publicly chartered institution in the nation and is the land-grant, sea-grant university in the state of Georgia.
 As such, it has broad responsibilities for generating and advancing knowledge in service to the people of Georgia, the nation, and the world.
-Because of their sustained and highly visible research which is recognized nationally or internationally, and which informs their teaching and service, tenure-track faculty members play a central role in achieving the University's major objectives.
-For more than two centuries, tenure-track faculty have discharged their tripartite responsibilities of teaching, research, and service in a distinguished manner, consistent with the mission of the institution and the expectations of the state's citizens.
-These faculty are primarily responsible for attracting the very best students to the institution.
-For all of these reasons, appointing, developing and retaining an outstanding faculty is critical to the success of the University.
+For more than two centuries, faculty at the University of Georgia have discharged their responsibilities of teaching, research, and service in a distinguished manner, consistent with the mission of the institution and the expectations of the state's citizens.
+The faculty are also responsible for attracting the very best students to the institution.
+For these reasons, appointing, developing and retaining an outstanding faculty is critical to the success of the University.
+Because of their sustained and highly visible scholarship, which is recognized nationally and/or internationally and which informs their teaching and service, tenure-track faculty members play a central role in achieving the University's major objectives.
+These guidelines outline the policies, standards, and procedures for the appointment, promotion, and tenure of tenure-track faculty at the University of Georgia.

-The University System of Georgia Board of Regents defines Academic Rank Faculty as faculty on the tenure-track and tenured-Assistant Professors, Associate Professors, and Professors--as well as Instructors.
-However, Instructors are not eligible for tenure so these Guidelines apply only to the appointment and annual evaluation of Instructors.
-The Guidelines do apply to the appointment, promotion, and tenure of tenure-track faculty.
-Guidelines for the appointment and promotion of faculty in other faculty ranks are available on the UGA Provost's website: Academic Professionals, Clinical Faculty, Lecturers, Librarians, Public Service Faculty, and Research Scientists.
+The University System of Georgia Board of Regents defines Academic Rank Faculty as faculty on the tenure-track - Assistant Professors, Associate Professors, and Professors--as well as Instructors.
+These Guidelines apply to all processes in the appointment, promotion, and tenure of tenure-track faculty.
+Because Instructors are not eligible for tenure, these Guidelines apply only to the appointment and annual evaluation of Instructors.

-The processes for appointment, promotion and tenure of tenure-track faculty must be fair, rigorous, and discipline-appropriate if the University is to attract, retain and recognize faculty excellence.
+The processes in the appointment, promotion and tenure of tenure-track faculty must be fair, rigorous, and discipline-appropriate if the University is to attract, retain and recognize faculty excellence.
 The University Guidelines for Appointment, Promotion and Tenure of Academic Rank Faculty (Guidelines) are designed to ensure a process that is focused on the successful recruitment, development, and evaluation of tenure-track faculty.
-The purpose of this document is to protect the rights of those faculty and meet the needs of the institution.
+These guidelines provide direction that both protects the rights of tenure-track faculty while also meeting the needs of the institution.
 Appropriate department heads and deans must provide newly appointed tenure-track faculty with these Guidelines, as well as with the discipline-specific criteria mandated by these Guidelines.
 Tenure resides at the university level, so it is the responsibility of all UGA faculty and administrators to know and consistently follow the established process and procedures described in these Guidelines.
 All meetings, deliberations, and communications described in the Guidelines are confidential.
 The Glossary of this document defines the key terms and concepts of the Guidelines.

 The University's broadly stated mission is to teach, to inquire into the nature of things, and to serve society.
-Primary responsibilities of tenure-track faculty of the University of Georgia are generally assigned in three areas: (1) teaching, (2) research, scholarship, and other creative activities, and (3) service to society, the University, and the profession.
-These faculty are distinguished by their sustained and highly visible research which is recognized nationally or internationally and which informs their teaching and service.
-For purposes of promotion and tenure, a faculty member must demonstrate excellence in all three areas, unless budgeted otherwise.
-While there is no standard workload assignment across the institution, tenure-track faculty workload assignment is usually a mix of time assigned to teaching, research, and service.
+Primary responsibilities of tenure-track faculty of the University of Georgia are generally allocated across three areas: (1) teaching, (2) research, scholarship, and other creative activities, and (3) service to society, the University, and the profession.
+For purposes of promotion and tenure, a faculty member must demonstrate excellence in three areas, unless assigned otherwise.
+While there is no standard workload assignment across the institution, tenure-track faculty workload assignment is usually a mix of time allocated across teaching, research, and service.
 At the University level, the criteria for appointment, promotion, and tenure follow from these three areas of primary faculty responsibilities and these Guidelines describe the criteria in general terms.
 Nevertheless, it is at the level of the appointment unit that discipline-specific criteria for appointment, promotion and tenure must be generated and consistently applied by tenure-track faculty.
 Appointment, promotion, and tenure of tenure-track faculty must fit a promotion/tenure unit's particular mission within the broader institution, thus the need for evaluation criteria at the PTU level.